Will diatomaceous earth kill ants?

 • They have exceptionally strong muscles in their jaws.

 • They are small.
-Typically, the smaller an animal (or insect) is, the stronger it is in relation to its size.
+Typically, the smaller an insect (or animal) is, the stronger it is in relation to its size.

 Can ants develop resistance against poison?